Abhi-paul16/Unichat-App/README.md

 ## Introduction

-In this video, I create a full Realtime Chat Application with Social Auth and dedicated chat APIs/sockets.
+In this project, I create a full Realtime Chat Application with Social Auth and dedicated chat APIs/sockets.

 I will learn how to build a react chat app using [https://chatengine.io](https://chatengine.io)

 Firebase and Chat Engine are greats tools to setup apps fast and easily - great to learn with!

+For watching live demo of this project just download the code and generate your own Apis from chat engine and put it on chats.js components on the place of process.env.React_APP_CHAT_ENGINE_ID/KEY and after that hit npm start in development server.

 ### Bonus - E-mail notifications